 Mississippi Delta Community College has a dual enrollment program that will allow current high school students to be enrolled at their high school and with MDCC simultaneously.

 Requirements for dual enrollment are as follows:

-1. Students must have completed a minimum of fourteen (14) core high school unit

-- 2. Students must have a 3.0 grade point average on a 4.0 scale or better on all high school courses, as documented by an official high school transcript; a home schooled student must submit a transcript prepared by a parent, legal guardian, or custodian with a signed, sworn affidavit to meet the requirement of this paragraph. - 3.
+- 1. Students must have completed a minimum of fourteen (14) core high school units. - 2.
+Students must have a 3.0 grade point average on a 4.0 scale or better on all high school courses, as documented by an official high school transcript; a home schooled student must submit a transcript prepared by a parent, legal guardian, or custodian with a signed, sworn affidavit to meet the requirement of this paragraph. - 3.
 Students must have an unconditional written recommendation from their high school principal and/or guidance counselor.
-A home-schooled student must submit a parent, legal guardian, or custodian's written recommendation to meet the requirement of this paragraph.
+A home-schooled student must submit a parent, legal guardian, or custodian's written recommendation to meet the requirement of this paragraph. - 4.
+ACT sub-score of 17 in English to qualify for English Comp I (ENG 1113). - 5.
+ACT sub-score of 19 in Mathematics to qualify for College Algebra (MAT 1313).
+2017-2018 Catalog/Student handbook